nginyc/mlflow-with-ray-serve-demo/README.md

     | `ray.ray_actor_options.memory`           | Yes          | `1`                                | Memory in GB per replica               |
     | `ray.ray_actor_options.runtime_env.env_vars` | No       | `{"ENV_VAR": "value"}`             | Environment variables for deployment   |

+5. Copy `config.example.yml` to `config.yml` and update the configuration as necessary

-3. Run the `mlray update-config` command to update Ray Serve config files based on the registered models in the MLflow model registry e.g.:
+6. Run the `mlray deploy` command to deploy the registered models in the MLflow model registry for each Ray Cluster e.g.:

     ```sh
-    RUNTIME_MLFLOW_TRACKING_URI=http://mlflow-server:8080 mlray update-config 3.12.11:examples/config-py312.yml 3.9.22:examples/config-py39.yml
+    mlray deploy config.yml ray-cluster-py39
+    mlray deploy config.yml ray-cluster-py312
     ```

+    Check the respective Ray dashboards to check on the status of the deployments.

+    ![](examples/ray_serve_deployments.png)

     > For each model, this command reads from `python_env.yml` and `requirements.txt` in the [MLflow model artifact](https://mlflow.org/docs/latest/ml/model/dependencies) to determine its required Python version and PIP dependencies for Ray Serve.
 It also reads from each model's tags to configure the Ray Serve deployment.

-4. Deploy the models on respective Ray Clusters based on the updated Ray Serve config files:

-    ```sh
-    RAY_DASHBOARD_ADDRESS=http://localhost:8265 serve deploy examples/config-py39.yml
-    RAY_DASHBOARD_ADDRESS=http://localhost:8266 serve deploy examples/config-py312.yml
-    ```

-    Check the respective Ray dashboards to check on the status of the deployments.

-    ![](examples/ray_serve_deployments.png)

     > Note: If you are running this demo fully locally on Apple Silicon (ARM64) on Podman, you would encounter the error that `catboost==1.1` cannot be installed on the Python 3.9 Ray Cluster.
 This is because your Ray Cluster would be running on ARM64 version of Ubuntu (to match the host machine's architecture) and CatBoost 1.1 does not have the Linux wheels for the ARM64 architecture :(

-5. Verify that the model serving endpoints are working with e.g. REST requests like those in `examples/xxx.request.http`
+7. Verify that the model serving endpoints are working with e.g. REST requests like those in `examples/xxx.request.http`

     ![](examples/model_http_request.png)